GGwpAiushtha/rsschool-cv/cv.md

     * **Telegram:** GGwpAiushtha
 3. **Something about me**: I want to become a full-fledged frontend developer, with a sufficient level of knowledge, which is enough for most tasks.
 In the future, I want to become a full-stack developer.
 I am currently studying at Roling Scopes School and I will do my best to complete it.
 Now my priority is to study at RS-School and I will definitely see it through to the end.
 4. **My skills:**
-    * HTML, CSS (and preprocessors Sass/SCSS), JavaScript (too bad knowlegde (at this momemt, but later will know more), TypeScript (basics).
+    * HTML, CSS (and preprocessors Sass/SCSS), JavaScript (too bad knowlegde (at this moment, but later will know more), TypeScript (basics).
     * Worked with JS libraries/frameworks: React, Vue.
 Can work with NodeJS.
 5. **Code examples:**
 ```javascript